AntonWagnerCau/waterkantcoding/README.md

 1. Captures voice input from your microphone
 2. Converts speech to text using OpenAI's Whisper (runs offline)
-3. Processes commands with a local LLM via Ollama
+3. Processes commands with a local LLM via Ollama/Google/Openrouter
 4. Controls a Boston Dynamics Spot robot based on user voice commands

 ## Setup

+Skip 1, 2, 6 if not running LLM locally
 1. Install Ollama from https://ollama.com/

 2. Pull a language model (Mistral recommended for balance of performance and quality):